-The Elmhurst Art Museum will exhibit nearly 30 works from the internationally recognized Elmhurst College Art Collection when it hosts “The Figure and the Chicago Imagists,” which opens on Saturday, Sept.
-8, and will be on view through Jan.
+The Elmhurst Art Museum is exhibiting nearly 30 works from the internationally recognized Elmhurst College Art Collection during “The Figure and the Chicago Imagists,” which will be on view through Jan.
 13, 2019.

 “The Figure and the Chicago Imagists: Selections from the Elmhurst College Art Collection,” is curated by Suellen Rocca, an original member of the “Hairy Who” artists collective and the current curator and director of exhibitions at the College.

 In the 1960s, Rocca and five other artists formed the groundbreaking group the Hairy Who, known for their powerfully graphic images and brazen sense of humor.
 This visionary group forged the way with others that later became known as the Chicago Imagists.